Kthom1/user-auth-without-devise/README.md

 ### 3. Testing

-This application uses Rspec for testing, and is designed to be tested with Google Chrome.
+This application uses Rspec for testing and is designed to be tested with Google Chrome.

 Google Chrome can be downloaded here: https://www.google.com/chrome/